wjakob/nanobind/docs/lowlevel.md

 ``nb::inst_move()``,  and ``nb::inst_copy()`` set both of these flags to ``true``, and ``nb::inst_destruct()`` sets both of them to ``false``.

-In rare situations, the destructor should *not* be is invoked when the instance is garbage collected, for example when working with a nanobind instance representing a field of a parent instance created using the ``nb::rv_policy::reference_internal`` return value policy.
+In rare situations, the destructor should *not* be invoked when the instance is garbage collected, for example when working with a nanobind instance representing a field of a parent instance created using the ``nb::rv_policy::reference_internal`` return value policy.
 The library